01. Asbestos Bans in the U.S.

 Murray Bill

-In 2002, Senator Patty Murray introduced the Ban Asbestos in America Act, commonly known as the Murray Bill, to the Senate.
-In 2007, the bill unanimously passed in the Senate but did not pass in the U.S. House of Representatives.
+In 2002, Senator Patty Murray introduced the Ban Asbestos in America Act, commonly known as the Murray Bill.
+The bill would have required the EPA to create a rule to ban almost all uses of asbestos in the United States.
+In 2007, the Senate approved the bill, but it stalled in the House of Representatives.

 Bruce Vento Ban Asbestos and Prevent Mesothelioma Act